PWA Seeks Public Input

 Can't attend a Board meeting in person?

-You can watch the meetings LIVE online or watch past meetings.
-Watch!
+Watch the meetings LIVE online or watch past meetings

 Volunteer on a Board / Commission

 There is an ongoing need for all interested Alameda County residents to apply for positions on commissions which are of interest to them.
 Each Board/Commission has an issue, policy and/or program focus and appointees generally represent defined communities of interest.
 Most Boards/Commissions have a staff liaison that is able address any questions you may have about the application process for their specific Board/Commission.
 Learn more...